Scooter Molander: Coaching career

 Molander was wide receivers coach for the Northern Colorado Bears of the University of Northern Colorado in 1989.
 He later became quarterbacks and receivers coach for the Boulder High School Panthers in Boulder, Colorado.
 He was owner, trainer, and coach of Personalized Quarterback Training in Denver, Colorado and Phoenix, Arizona from 1994 to 2000.
 Molander was offensive coordinator of the Espoo Colts in Finland in 1993.
 He was also offensive coordinator and Quarterback for the Helsinki Roosters of Helsinki, Finland from 1997 to 1998.
 He became linebackers coach for the Brophy College Preparatory Broncos of Brophy College Preparatory in 2001.
 Molander became head coach of the Broncos in 2004 and won the first football State Championship in the school's history as the team finished with a record of 13-1.
 He also won the Desert Valley Region Championship in 2005 and 2006.
 The Broncos won the Arizona 5A1 State Championship in 2007.
 He resigned as the Broncos head coach in November 2017.
 In 2019, he was hired as the first ever football head coach at Eastmark High School in Mesa, Arizona.
 In the 2022 season with the Eastmark Firebirds, he won his third State Championship as a head coach.
 A few months after the season Molander stepped down from the head coaching job at Eastmark.
-He is currently the head coach at Desert Vista High School.
+He was the head coach at Desert Vista High School in 2023.
+He resigned from Desert Vista to become an assistant at Queen Creek High School, stating "I need to be within 15 minutes of my mother for her health".
+Molander returned as the head coach at Eastmark in 2026.